tovletoglou/dotfiles/README.md

 | .vimrc          | Configuration for vim text editor |

 ## Disclaimer
-This is code & configuration snippets collection from projects on GitHub.
+This is code & configuration snippets collection from various projects on GitHub.
 Many thanks to the OpenSource community.